sachaschwab/rag_basic_langchain/README.md

-# Basic RAG pipeline with Langchain
+# Basic RAG pipeline and App with Langchain and Streamlit

-This project is a Legal Document Question-Answering system using Langchain and OpenAI with ChromaDB for vector storage.
+The aim of this project is to have a basic AI RAG chatbot and the possibility to test versions of system messages (pre-prompts) and ChatGPT models.

 ## Table of Contents
 - [Features](#features)